 - Wage statistics from a trade body, for example a trade union federation or trade union.

 We carry out an individual assessment of all cases.
 Even if you have submitted all the information mentioned above, you are not guaranteed a permit.
 In many cases, the income is too low for us to grant a skilled worker permit, for example in cases where the pay corresponds to the pay for unskilled work.
-If there is no normal pay for your profession, the minimum requirement is that workers with a bachelor's degree shall receive pay that corresponds to at least salary grade 42.
+If there is no normal pay for your profession, the minimum requirement is that workers with a bachelor's degree shall receive pay that corresponds to at least salary grade 42 in the main collective agreement between the state and the unions LO, UNIO and YS.
 For workers with a master's degree, the pay must correspond to at least salary grade 47.

 To be considered a skilled worker, you must have completed a formal education.
 It takes a lot for us to consider someone to be a skilled worker if they have not completed an education or only have work experience.
 Your work experience must be twice as long as the corresponding vocational education in Norway in order for us to consider you to be a skilled worker based on work experience alone.
 You must submit thorough documentation of your work experience.
 We must be sent dated and signed certificates of service from former employers.
 These certificates must contain: